How to Build A Safe Room In An Existing Home

 - What method will you use to alert authorities?
 What method will you use for an “all-clear”.

 - Don’t forget to have a line of communication to the outside world.
-An extra cell phone, radio or dedicated phone line will all allow you to call 911 once you are securely in your safe room.
+An extra cell phone, radio or dedicated phone line will all allow you to call 911 once you are securely in your walk in safe room.